 - Learn something that I couldn't find in Gojko's books.

-I'm glad to say that each of these goals were achieved, and more!
-Here’s what I learned.
+I'm glad to say that the course did not disappoint!
+Here is what I learned.

 2-day hands-on experience